Complete Simulation of Automata Networks: Introduction

+\end{definition} For reminder, we apply functions from the left to the right.
+Thus, the image of $x$ by $g$ is obtained by applying on $x$, first $h^{(1)}$, then $h^{(2)}$, $\dots$, and at least $h^{(l)}$.
 Unless specified otherwise, we assume that every instruction in a program is different from the identity.
-Moreover, since the set of instructions updating a given register is closed under composition, we may always assume that $f^{(k+1)}$ updates a different register than $f^{(k)}$ for all $k$.
+Moreover, since the set of instructions updating a given register is closed under composition, we may always assume that $h^{(k+1)}$ updates a different register than $h^{(k)}$ for all $k$.
 In this paper, we shall work with particular subsets of instructions $Y \subseteq \bar{\mathcal{I}}$.
-Hence, for any transformation $g \in \langle Y \rangle$, we define the {\em memoryless complexity of $g$ with respect to $Y$} as the minimum length of a program computing $g$ with instructions from $Y$.
-The memoryless complexity of $g$ with respect to $\bar{\mathcal{I}}$ is simply called the \emph{memoryless complexity of $g$}.
+Hence, for any transformation $g \in \langle Y \rangle$, we define the {\em procedural complexity of $g$ with respect to $Y$} as the minimum length of a program computing $g$ with instructions from $Y$.
+The procedural complexity of $g$ with respect to $\bar{\mathcal{I}}$ is simply called the \emph{procedural complexity of $g$}.

 \begin{example} In order to illustrate our notations, let us write the program computing the swap of two variables, i.e. $g : \mathbb{Z}_q^2 \to \mathbb{Z}_q^2$ where $(x_1,x_2)g = (x_2,x_1)$.
 It is given as follows: